dmhendricks/carbon-fields-loader/README.md

 Currently, this *simply loads Carbon Fields* and nothing more.

+I'm not going to do a release until this thing isn't terrible.

 ### Potential Features

 * I need to come up with a reason to include a settings page, [#obviously](https://twitter.com/hashtag/obviously).
 It would be a good way to test to make sure everything is in place.